Pathak-Lab/PIEZO1-LocalizationTools/flika_plugins/overlay/README.md

-# flika_plugin_template
+# flika_plugin

-Download this repository into your ~/.Flika/plugins directory and modify to make a plugin for [Flika](https://github.com/flika-org/flika).
+Tool for overlaying TIRF recordings and data